Skip to main content

 Is Aspartame safe?

-Aspartame is currently rated "safe" based on FDA and EFSA data.
+Aspartame is currently rated "caution" based on FDA and EFSA data.
 It is approved in the US and not_evaluated in the EU.
 There are 74 FDA adverse event reports associated with this additive.

 Is Aspartame banned in any country?